Dr. Qing Wu

 Ph,D., M.Eng., B.Eng.

-Senior Research Fellow, ARC DECRA Fellow
+Principal Research Fellow, ARC DECRA Fellow, AQIRF Fellow

 School of Engineering and Technology